LacunaOmnibus/MontyLacuna/README.md

     - Edit conf.py (which was just created):
       - Line 21 (ish):
         - sys.path.insert(0, os.path.abspath('../lib'))
-      - That should tell Sphinx where the code lives
+      - That tells Sphinx where the code lives
   - To generate docu based on docstrings:
     - in ROOT:
       - sphinx-apidoc -o doc/ lib/ lacuna